WikiEducationFoundation/legalmattic/Privacy-Policy.md

 *   **Basic Account Information:** We ask for basic information from you in order to set up your account.
 For example, we require individuals who sign up for a Wiki Education Dashboard account to provide an email address along with a name and a Wikipedia username–and that’s it.
 You may provide us with more information -- like a bio and other information you want to share -- but we don’t require that information to create an account.
 *   **Public Profile Information:** If you have an account with us, we collect the information that you provide for your public profile.
 For example, your username is part of that public profile, along with any other information you put into your public profile, such as a photo or bio.
 Your public profile information is just that–public–so please keep that in mind when deciding what information you would like to include.
-*   **Transaction and Billing Information:** If you buy something from us–a seat in a course, for example–you will provide additional personal and payment information that is required to process the transaction and your payment, such as your name, credit card information, and contact information.
+*   **Transaction and Billing Information:** If you buy something from us – a seat in a course, for example – you will provide additional personal and payment information that is required to process the transaction and your payment, such as your name, credit card information, and contact information.
+This information is typically retained by the third-party payment processing service.
 *   **Content Information:** Depending on the Services you use, you may also provide us with information about you in draft and published content (such as a course description and timeline).
 For example, if you have a course page that includes biographic information about you, we will have that information, and so will anyone with access to the Internet.
 *   **Communications with Us (Hi There!):** You may also provide us information when you respond to surveys, communicate with our staff about a support question, post a question about your site in our public forums, or sign up for a newsletter.
 When you communicate with us via form, email, phone, or otherwise, we may store a copy of our communications (including any call recordings as permitted by applicable law).